PMA365/HyperExpress-Vue-Vite-SSR-multi-worker-vuerouter-pinia-modular-Architecture/README.md

 ---

-[!NOTE] you should add this line to your tsconfig.json to solve the cannot import pinia problem
+> **Note:** you should add this line to your tsconfig.json
+> to solve the cannot import pinia problem
-The "resolvePackageJsonExports": false option tells the TypeScript compiler to not resolve package.json exports.
+> The "resolvePackageJsonExports": false option tells the TypeScript compiler to not resolve package.json exports.
-This can help resolve issues with dependencies that have incorrect or missing exports in their package.json files
+> This can help resolve issues with dependencies that have incorrect or missing exports in their package.json files

 ```bash
 "compilerOptions": {